Pause carousel

 The FCPC is responsible to the University Court for the overall financial arrangements of the University.

-The Committee considers and reports to University Court on the development of the strategic plan, the implementation and review of financial strategy, financial policy and procedures and also considers all proposals capital infrastructure spend and borrowing of money.
+The Committee considers and reports to University Court on the development of the strategic plan, the implementation and review of financial strategy, financial policy and procedures and also considers all proposals for capital infrastructure spend and borrowing of money.

 The ARC is responsible to the University Court for providing advice on matters relating to internal audit, the external audit of the University's annual accounts, value for money, internal control and risk management.
 The Committee has the right of access to obtain all the information it considers necessary and to consult directly with the internal and external auditors.